 We all have a part to play in BEing the solution.
 It’s time to fuse social responsibility, capital, and commitment into a liquid fuel solution that works for everyone and not just a select few.
 Corn is food, that is its highest and best purpose.
 America’s trash, biomass, coal and methane, on the other hand, can be made into a biodegradable fuel that is up to 95 percent cleaner than the gasoline (and cleaner and more powerful than ethanol) it displaces.

 Imagine yourself in a community that produces clean liquid fuel from its trash, garbage and biomass.
 Imagine your Indian tribe using its coal and methane reserves in a responsible, profitable and sustainable green energy business.
 Imagine a cleaner environment.
 Imagine skilled jobs and sustainable industries.
 But don’t dream about it too long.
 Get busy.
-Play to win in your town because that’s the stage where the clean liquid energy revolution will unfold with higher mixed alcohols.
+Play to win in your town or your industry because that’s the stage where the clean liquid energy revolution will unfold with higher mixed alcohols.

 Clean, abundant and powerful liquid energy is the national security solution.
-Let’s roll it out, America!

 You knew this was coming.
 After slashing previous quota mandates in 2009, 2010 and 2011, your government is telling you that 2012 won’t be any different.
 Ethanol (both corn and cellulosic varieties) isn’t getting the job done.